peterzimon/pico-midi2cv/README.md

 # MIDI to CV converter

+## 🚧 WIP 🚧
+This project is currently under development.

+## About
 A simple MIDI to CV converter using MCP4288 DAC.

 ## Dependecies